Bcdo/parcel-tailwind-boiler/README.md

 ## Usage

-To run the dev server
+To run the dev server and serve it on localhost:1234

 ```bash
 npm run start